Sayar1122/demo-class/README.md

 # demo-class
-for the git &amp; github
+for the git &amp; github.